ArjunSNair00/NodeScape/README.md

 </p>

 <p align="center">
-  <strong>NodeScape</strong> — Explore knowledge in 3D. <br/>
+  <strong>NodeScape</strong> — Explore knowledge as a living map. <br/>
-  An interactive AI-powered knowledge graph explorer built with Three.js that combines visualization, note-taking, and idea exploration into a dynamic network of interconnected concepts.
+  An interactive AI-powered knowledge graph explorer that combines visualization, note-taking, and idea exploration into a dynamic network of interconnected concepts, transforming concepts into a navigatable 3D universe.
 </p>

 <p align="center">